-Held four successful clean-up days to help preserve the lake and protect the wildlife
+Held six successful clean-up days to help preserve the lake and protect the wildlife

 Constructed a Mary Lake community bulletin board where community residents (as well as Friends of Mary Lake) can post informational items

 Became a Federal and State recognized 501c non-profit organization.

 Held four Spring Flings – a community festival with activities, food, and drink for members and neighbors to experience the park and meet with like-minded individuals.
 One activity was the planting of native willows and oaks that were sprouted from acorns found at Mary Lake Park

 Worked with local Boy Scouts to build and install six bat houses to help the native population of bats

 Helped the native wood duck population during their breeding season by building and installing four wood duck houses

 Completed the design and installation of three Interpretive Exhibits on the topics of History of Mary Lake, Birds of Mary Lake, and Wildlife of Mary Lake

 Completed a major planting of 40 valley and blue oaks along Lakeside Drive.
 We are using temporary water reservoirs with each plant to improve their ability to survive Redding's summers.
 These reservoirs will be removed when the plants are healthy.

 What we are working on now and Future plans: